pam_securetty

 pam_securetty is a PAM module that allows root logins only if the user

-/etc/securetty is a plain file and not world writable.
-It will also
+files are plain files and not world writable.
+It will also allow root

-allow root logins on the tty specified with console= switch on the
+logins on the tty specified with console= switch on the kernel command

 This module has no effect on non-root users and requires that the